thelfer/tfel/docs/web/getting-started.md

 plan to implement, it is highly recommend to start by modifying the one described in the gallery.

-## Write your discretized equations by hand
+## Write your discretized equations by hand in tensor notations

-## If starting from scratch, proceed step by step

-## Do not forget that you can ask for help
+# Fourth step: your first implementation

 # References